drkkahraman/OllamaCode/README.md

 # OllamaCode 1.0.4

-A high-performance AI Terminal Assistant that connects to **Groq Cloud** and **Ollama Local** to help you execute shell commands, analyze your system, and automate tasks.
+A high performance AI Terminal Assistant that connects to **Groq Cloud** and **Ollama Local** to help you execute shell commands, analyze your system, and automate tasks.

 ## Features